 2. Improve Lighting: Good lighting is crucial for stair safety.
 Install bright lights at the top and bottom of the stairs, and consider motion sensor lights for added convenience.
 Overhead lighting and light switches at both ends of the staircase can help prevent accidents caused by poor lighting.

-3. Use Non-Slip Treads: Stair treads with a non-slip surface can prevent slipping and falling.
+3. Use Non-Slip Treads: Stair treads with a non-slip surface can help prevent slipping and falling.
 Carpet runners and non-slip treads are effective ways to increase traction on stairs.

 4. Remove Any Tripping Hazards: Remove any loose rugs or clutter near the stairs that could pose a tripping hazard.